cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-config.md

 **`--configure`**

-Print the options that were given to the configure script when Greenplum Database was configured for building.
+Print the options that were given to the configure script when Cloudberry Database was configured for building.

 **`--cc`**

-Print the value of the CC variable that was used for building Greenplum Database.
+Print the value of the CC variable that was used for building Cloudberry Database.
 This shows the C compiler used.

 **`--cppflags`**

-Print the value of the `CPPFLAGS` variable that was used for building Greenplum Database.
+Print the value of the `CPPFLAGS` variable that was used for building Cloudberry Database.
 This shows C compiler switches needed at preprocessing time.

 **`--cflags`**

-Print the value of the `CFLAGS` variable that was used for building Greenplum Database.
+Print the value of the `CFLAGS` variable that was used for building Cloudberry Database.
 This shows C compiler switches.

 **`--cflags_sl`**

-Print the value of the `CFLAGS_SL` variable that was used for building Greenplum Database.
+Print the value of the `CFLAGS_SL` variable that was used for building Cloudberry Database.
 This shows extra C compiler switches used for building shared libraries.

 **`--ldflags`**

-Print the value of the `LDFLAGS` variable that was used for building Greenplum Database.
+Print the value of the `LDFLAGS` variable that was used for building Cloudberry Database.
 This shows linker switches.

 **`--ldflags_ex`**

-Print the value of the `LDFLAGS_EX` variable that was used for building Greenplum Database.
+Print the value of the `LDFLAGS_EX` variable that was used for building Cloudberry Database.
 This shows linker switches that were used for building executables only.

 **`--ldflags_sl`**

-Print the value of the `LDFLAGS_SL` variable that was used for building Greenplum Database.
+Print the value of the `LDFLAGS_SL` variable that was used for building Cloudberry Database.
 This shows linker switches used for building shared libraries only.

 **`--libs`**

-Print the value of the `LIBS` variable that was used for building Greenplum Database.
-This normally contains `-l` switches for external libraries linked into Greenplum Database.
+Print the value of the `LIBS` variable that was used for building Cloudberry Database.
+This normally contains `-l` switches for external libraries linked into Cloudberry Database.

 **`--version`**

-Print the version of Greenplum Database.
+Print the version of Cloudberry Database.

 ## Examples

-To reproduce the build configuration of the current Greenplum Database installation, run the following command:
+To reproduce the build configuration of the current Cloudberry Database installation, run the following command:

 ```shell
 eval ./configure 'pg_config --configure'